Zofran Lawsuit | Birth Defect Attorney

 First Trimester Fetal Development

 The first trimester of pregnancy is the most critical for organ formation.
 Organ formation occurs in a process called organogenesis.
 Between weeks four and 10, development of the embryo’s stem cells quickly differentiate.
-The genetic information contained in each nuclei becomes specialized in both form and function.
+The genetic information contained in each nucleus becomes specialized in both form and function.
 For example, after six weeks of transformation, the cells will have been arranged themselves into the organs that sustain life.

 How does Zofran Lead to Birth Defects?